Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ## Decision Flow

 ```
-Are you using this for personal research (not for any business)?
-├─ YES → Free Use ✅
-└─ NO → Continue

-Are you at a qualifying tax-exempt educational institution doing non-commercial research?
-├─ YES → Is it funded by or integrated into commercial operations?
-│   ├─ YES → Commercial License Required ❌
-│   └─ NO → Free Use ✅ (see LICENSE for full definition)
-└─ NO → Continue
+All use requires a commercial license.
+No exceptions.

-Are you using this within a business, organization, or commercial entity?
+Are you using this Software?
-├─ YES → Commercial License Required ❌
+├─ YES → Commercial License Required ✅
-└─ NO → Continue
+└─ NO → You're not using it, so no license needed

-Are you using this for any business purpose, client work, or revenue-generating activity?
-├─ YES → Commercial License Required ❌
-└─ NO → Review definitions in LICENSE and COMMERCIAL_LICENSE.md Section 1
+Contact jenn.lewis5789@gmail.com to obtain a commercial license.
 ```

 **Default rule:** If you're unsure, you almost certainly need a commercial license.
 When in doubt, contact jenn.lewis5789@gmail.com.